 Boarding the Aircraft

-- Passengers are request to social distance while queuing for boarding.
+- Passengers are requested to social distance while queuing for boarding.

-- Passengers will be requested to sanitise before entering the aircraft and ensure their masks are correctly fitted over their mouth and nose.
+- Passengers are also requested to ensure their masks are correctly fitted over their mouth and nose.

-- To ensure that we keep everyone as safe as possible we ask that you wear your mask throughout the journey and that it covers your nose and mouth at all times.
+- To ensure that we keep everyone as safe as possible we ask that you wear your mask throughout the journey and that it always covers your nose and mouth.

 - Passengers are requested to keep movement within the cabin to a minimum.